dmbarbour/wikilon/docs/ApplicationModel.md

 Publish subscribe is a model for continuous, live programming of real world systems.

 Command pattern provides a basis for small updates to large objects.
 Compositional views provide a basis for efficient ad-hoc subscriptions including large objects.
-Between these, large AO resources can be observed and updated in real-time by both human and software agents.
+Between these, large Awelon resources can be observed and updated in real-time by both human and software agents.
 A human may subscribe to dashboard views and use commands (or direct manipulation) to update policy.
 An 'internet of things' device might use a command pattern to publish time-series data while subscribing to a schedule of goal states.

-The ability to share flexible views of large objects without requiring each endpoint to manage fine-grained update events makes AO a lot more expressive and easier to use than many state-of-the-art publish subscribe systems.
+The ability to share flexible views of large objects without requiring each endpoint to manage fine-grained update events makes Awelon a lot more expressive and easier to use than many state-of-the-art publish subscribe systems.

 ## Effectful Orders (Tuple Space variant)